masiddique/meghna-hugo/exampleSite/content/english/blog/agriculture.md

 author: Créneau Staff
 image_webp: ''
 image: "/images/field.jpg"
-description: "Do you need mapping & geo-tagging services for your fields?
+description: Do you need mapping & geo-tagging services for your fields?
 Or you're interested in crop yield estimation?
-Créneau provides various services in the domain of agricultural monitoring."
+Créneau provides various services in the domain of agricultural monitoring.

 ---
 ##### Do you need mapping & geo-tagging services for your fields?
 Or you're interested in crop yield estimation?
 Créneau provides various services in the domain of agricultural monitoring, such as:

-> Delineation of parcels
+> 1. Delineation of parcels

-> Crop yield estimation
+> 2. Crop yield estimation
+> 3. NDVI & related parameters and indices
+> 4. Assessment of flood impact

->
+> 5. Growth stage evaluation

 ### STEP-1 : Hugo installation